DoctorMcKay/sentry-bot-documentation/src/index.md

 You can also tag a user by their ID by typing `<@user_id>` in the Discord chat box.
 For example, if you wanted to tag a user in your staff channel but Discord won't auto-populate their username, you can type `<@821973078112206891>`.

+You can add an item to copy a user's ID the context menu when you right-click (or tap and hold) on their username by enabling developer mode in your Discord settings > Advanced.